 - Health promotion (e.g. opportunity for experience with the smoking cessation team or work with the Public Health team at Norfolk County Council, if desired).

-Previous work undertaken by UEA F2’s in public health has included analysis of data from RCTs, cross-sectional studies, and health needs assessment work.
-Work has encompassed topics in heart Failure, osteoporosis, substance misuse, and most recently work with those in police custody.
+Previous work undertaken by UEA F2’s has included analysis of data from RCTs, cross-sectional studies, and health needs assessment work.
+Work has encompassed topics in heart failure, osteoporosis, substance misuse, and work with those in police custody.
 Previous F2s have used both quantitative and qualitative research methods and have succeeded in gaining publications or conference abstracts from their attachments:

 - Kidd A, Honney K, Myint P, Holland R, Bowker L. Does medical futility matter in ‘do not attempt CPR’ decision-making?
 IJCP 2014 Volume 68, Issue 10, pages 1190–1192, October 2014